spinnaker/spinnaker/docs/commands.md

  * `--remove-write-permission`: Remove this permission to from list of write permissions.
  * `--required-group-membership`: A user must be a member of at least one specified group in order to make changes to this account's cloud resources.
  * `--ssh-private-key-file-path`: Path to the private key in PEM format
- * `--private-key-passphrase`: Passphrase used for the private key, if it is encrypted.
  * `--tenancyId`: Provide the OCID of the Oracle Tenancy to use.
  * `--user-id`: Provide the OCID of the Oracle User you're authenticating as
  * `--write-permissions`: A user must have at least one of these roles in order to make changes to this account's cloud resources.